 Presumably, Google’s ideal buyer is either a person with a home already full of Wi-Fi-enabled Google products or a person that will be easily convinced to add more.
 But based on my experience, it’s hard to imagine the camera feed functioning well in either scenario.

 The saving grace here is motion detection, the most impressive feature of the camera.
-As mentioned previously, all of Nest’s motion detection AI algorithms are handled inside the device rather than on the cloud, so it’s not surprising that notifications are very responsive.
+Nest’s motion detection AI features are handled inside the device itself, so it’s not surprising that notifications are very responsive.
 Notifications can distinguish between people, objects, and animals.

-Tap the notification and the user will be taken to the ‘history’ section rather than the livestream, allowing them to view up to 30 seconds of captured footage up to 3 hours after the event has occurred (subscribe to Nest Aware for more).
+Tap the notification and the user will be taken to the ‘history’ section rather than the live feed, allowing them to view up to 30 seconds of captured footage up to 3 hours after the event has occurred (subscribe to Nest Aware for more).

 In the first image, it was able to identify a person from a super-close-up of a hand.
 The second image shows push notifications, which include a small screencap of the footage.
 The third image shows where users are taken when they open the notification; the ‘history’ tab showing what just happened, rather than the live feed.

-The brilliance of the motion detection features in the face of the more-or-less terrible live feed indicates that there’s only one way to use the camera properly—mount it outside and forget about it for 6 months until it needs a charge.
+The brilliance of the motion detection features indicates that there’s only one way to use the camera properly—mount it outside and forget about it for 6 months until it needs a charge.

 Notifications can be relied on to keep the user in the know, showing them a high quality, smooth clip of what just happened.
 At least until the app improves, this is a device designed around motion detection, not real-time viewing.